Shell Dockley: Series 5

 Shell, it seems, did not actually drown and is discovered in a strip club in Amsterdam by Fenner and other officers on a weekend trip.
 Shell is captured and reveals that she is pregnant.
 She plans to finish her sentence in Amsterdam, hoping that she is not extradited back to England.
 She is set up by her former lover Jeremy Pugh and is forced to return to Larkhall.

 Once back in Larkhall, she goes back on the lifers unit and immediately sets up a deal with Fenner, who begins pimping her to the male prison officers.
 Shell and Denny are also reunited, and plan to get revenge on Snowball Merriman (Nicole Faraday) for killing Shaz.
 Shell gets Snowball on her side by promising to give her a beauty makeover.
 After getting Snowball prepared for a makeover, Denny then proceeds to set fire to Snowball's hair.

 Shell continues her business with Fenner and soon goes into labour, giving birth to a baby boy who she names Ronan Beckham Dockley.
 Prison officer Colin Hedges (Tristan Sturrock) later comes into Shell's cell and tries to coerce Shell into having sex with him, but Shell refuses to do so in front of her child.
 Fenner hears the shouting and enters the cell to find Colin there.
 A nurse enters the room and Fenner, not wanting his secret with Shell and the other officers exposed, lies and tells the nurse that Shell tried to smother her baby.
-Shell is later removed from the prison and sent to a mental hospital.
+Shell is later removed from the prison and sent to a psychiatric hospital.
 Ronan is then taken into care.